Rudolf Lehmann (military judge): Career

 His father was a professor of law.
 He grew up in Breslau and Hanau, studied law in Munich, Freiburg, Leipzig and Marburg and qualified as a lawyer before service as a reserve officer in the Imperial Army in World War I, during which he was awarded the Iron Cross.
 After the war he returned to Marburg University where he was awarded a doctorate in jurisprudence.
 He then entered government service as a prosecutor and worked at the Reich Justice Ministry.

 He entered the Army Legal Service in October 1937 and from July 1938 to May 1945 was head of the Legal Department.
 In this role he assessed the charges against Generaloberst Werner von Fritsch between February and March 1938 and his judgement was for an acquittal.
-On 1 May 1944 he was given the unique rank of Generaloberststabsrichter (Colonel General Judicial Officer) which was equivalent to Generaloberst but outside the normal chain of command.
+On 1 May 1944 he was given the unique rank of Generaloberstabsrichter which was equivalent to General of the branch but outside the normal chain of command.
 He was taken into captivity in May 1945 and held in a US Army Prisoner of War Camp.